hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 </code>
 </pre>

-Now in our public methods we can load, create, update, and delete todos.
+Now in our public methods we can load, create, update, and remove    todos.
 Lets start off with loading the todos.
 Instead of these methods returning new values of our todos list they update our internal data store.
 Once the data store of todos is updated we push the new list of todos with our `todosObserver`.
 Now anytime we call one of these methods any component subscribed to our `todos$` stream will get a value pushed down from the Observable data stream and always have the latest version of the data.
-This also protects the data from being manipulated outside of our service and keeps our data consistent across our application.
+This helps keeps our data consistent across our application.

 <pre class="language-typescript">
 <code>